dmlc/cxxnet/doc/layer.md

 * **alpha, beta and knorm** is normalization param.

 =
+###### Batch Normalization Layer
+BN layer is an implementation of [4].
+The difference is that in testing, we only use the mini-batch statistics instead of global statistics in training data as in original paper. _It is an experimental layer that may not stable._

+=
 #### References
 [1] Glorot Xavier, and Yoshua Bengio.
 "Understanding the difficulty of training deep feedforward neural networks."
 AISTATS.
 2010.

 [2] Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 "Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification." arXiv preprint arXiv:1502.01852.
 2015.

 [3] Krizhevsky Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 "Imagenet classification with deep convolutional neural networks."
 NIPS.
 2012.

+[4] Ioffe Sergey, and Christian Szegedy.
+"Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift." arXiv preprint arXiv:1502.03167.
+2015.